BADDEST MOFOS EVER: HARRY HOUDINI

 Everyone reading this article is likely of the opinion that they train harder than anyone they know- I know I am.
 Houdini makes me look like a punk prison bitch by comparison to his routine, however.
 The dude almost never slept more than four hours a night, and even then, would awaken at random and scribble notes in a notebook like he had the world’s worst case of hypergraphia every time he had an idea.
 His daily routine, though, is what makes us all look like giant bitches:

 “SAVORING THE SERENE ATMOSPHERE, HARRY TURNED HIS ATTENTION INWARD.
 HE FELT COMPLETELY ALIVE AND AWAKE, THOUGH HE HAD SLEPT ONLY FOUR HOURS.
 HIS MIND WAS PERFECTLY CLEAR.
 HE SENSED HIS BLOOD CIRCULATING AND DETECTED A STEADY VIBRATION RUNNING THROUGHOUT HIS BODY.
-HE SLOWLY INHALED THE FRESH MORNING AIR, FEELING ITS ENERGY ENTERING THROUGH HIS HEELS AND PORES, CIRCULATING UP HIS SPINE, OVER THE TOP OF HIS HEAD AND, EXHALING, THROUGH HIS TONGUE, HEART, LUNGS, SOLAR PLEXUS, DOWN THE FRONT OF HIS BODY AND BACK DOWN TO HIS FEET.
+THEN SLOWLY INHALED THE FRESH MORNING AIR.
+FEELING ITS ENERGY ENTERING THROUGH HIS HEELS AND PORES, CIRCULATING UP HIS SPINE, OVER THE TOP OF HIS HEAD.
+EXHALING THROUGH HIS TONGUE, HEART, LUNGS, SOLAR PLEXUS, DOWN THE FRONT OF HIS BODY AND BACK DOWN TO HIS FEET.
 HE FOCUSED ON THIS FOR A FEW MINUTES, THEN WENT BACK INSIDE AND DRANK A GLASS OF MINERAL WATER.

-HE SPENT THE NEXT FIFTEEN MINUTES EXERCISING HIS INTERNAL ORGANS.
-AS HE HAD LEARNED FROM EARLY APPRENTICESHIP WITH THARDO THE POISON EATER, HE THREADED A SMALL POTATO ONTO A STRING AND GENTLY SWALLOWED IT.
-WHEN IT HAD SETTLED IN HIS EMPTY STOMACH, HE WALKED AROUND THE ROOM, ON HIS FEET THIS TIME, AND THEN SAT DOWN AND PERFORMED AMBIDEXTROUS TEARS AND SWITCHES WITH FOLDED PIECES OF PAPER, WHILE LOOKING STRAIGHT AHEAD AND QUIETLY RECITING “KUBLA KHAN,” “CASEY AT THE BAT,” AND “THE SONG OF HIAWATHA.”
-AFTER HE HAD BOTH MOVED AND SPOKEN NORMALLY FOR A QUARTER OF AN HOUR, HE CAREFULLY BEGAN TO WORK HIS PERISTALTIC MUSCLES AND GENTLY REFLUXED THE POTATO BACK UP HIS GULLET AND INTO HIS HAND.
+FURTHERMORE, HE SPENT THE NEXT FIFTEEN MINUTES EXERCISING HIS INTERNAL ORGANS.
+HE HAD LEARNED FROM EARLY APPRENTICESHIP WITH THARDO THE POISON EATER.
+HE THREADED A SMALL POTATO ONTO A STRING AND GENTLY SWALLOWED IT.
+WHEN IT HAD SETTLED IN HIS EMPTY STOMACH, HE WALKED AROUND THE ROOM, ON HIS FEET THIS TIME.
+THEN SAT DOWN AND PERFORMED AMBIDEXTROUS TEARS AND SWITCHES WITH FOLDED PIECES OF PAPER.
+WHILE LOOKING STRAIGHT AHEAD AND QUIETLY RECITING “KUBLA KHAN,” “CASEY AT THE BAT,” AND “THE SONG OF HIAWATHA.”
+AFTER HE HAD BOTH MOVED NORMALLY FOR A QUARTER OF AN HOUR, HE CAREFULLY BEGAN TO WORK HIS PERISTALTIC MUSCLES.
+GENTLY REFLUXED THE POTATO BACK UP HIS GULLET AND INTO HIS HAND.

 In one show, Houdini’s ankle snapped while being loaded into a water torture cell.
 Not only did he tell the doc to eff off and refuse the hospital, but the man did the escape on a broken ankle… and then made his own split and leg brace out of whatever was handy and kept touring.
 In another, a bunch of dickhead longshoremen apparently got a little busy with kidney punches while loading him into a canvas bag (seems like people had to work to be famous back in the day, rather than just being a vapid idiot who posts stupid pictures of themselves with digital dog ears and other assorted nonsense).
 Thereafter, Houdini found himself pissing blood, and his ever-put-upon doctor issued more directions to Houdini that he spurned harder than sobriety by Tara Reid.